bahamas10/node-dtrace-examples/README.md

 Usage
 -----

-This repository will be broken up into separate folders.
+This repository is broken up into separate folders.
 Enter any of the folders to find example Node and DTrace scripts using the dtrace-provider.

 Installation